deovero/ss-gtm-proxy/README.md

 - Publish the Server Container
 - Wait a couple of minutes for the changes to be applied by the Docker container
 - Press the [Preview] button on the GTM Server Container management page
 - Test the installation: https://gtm-docker-server.domain.com/prefix/gtm.js?id=GTM-[WEBCONTAINER] this should display the GTM JavaScript.
 If you are using Region Specific settings, this may fail if the `gtm-docker-server.domain.com` is not passing GeoIP information.
-You should see the result on the Preview page.
+You should be able see the request on the Preview page.
 - Test the proxy: https://yourwebsite.com/g/gtm.js?id=GTM-[WEBCONTAINER]
 - On your website source code where GTM is loaded, you should replace:
   - `https://www.googletagmanager.com/gtm.js` by `https://yourwebsite.com/g/gtm.js`